-This famous building was built by Mughal Emperor Shah Jahan as a mausoleum for Mumtaz Mahal his favorite wife.
-The emperor gathered together a work force of over 20 000 men to build the mausoleum.The creative unit alone was made up of 37 men.
-'O Soul, thou art at rest.
+This famous building was built by Mughal Emperor Shah Jahan as a mausoleum for Mumtaz Mahal, his favorite wife.
+The emperor gathered together a workforce of over 20,000 men to build the beautiful tomb.The creative unit alone was made up of 37 men.
+The main gate has the following engraved: "O Soul, thou art at rest.
 Return to the Lord at peace with Him, and He at peace with you."
-Is engraved over the main gate.

 Answer: Clyde Barrows and Bonnie Parker

-Which famous gem was said to have been stolen from a Hindu statue?
+27. Which famous gem was said to have been stolen from a Hindu statue?

 Answer: The Hope Diamond

 This blue diamond weighs over 45 carats, is worth about a quarter of a billion dollars, and is said to have been cursed by priests when they found it missing.
 According to legends, the Hope Diamond was one of the eyes of an Indian temple idol.
 It once belonged to Marie Antoinette of France, until it was stolen during the French revolution.
 It's passed through several owners' hands ever since.

 28. If you were the Duke of Wellington at the battle of Waterloo, which country would you be fighting and who would be leading the soldiers?